isomerpages/isomerpages-govtech/media/events/_posts/2022-09-20-stack-developer-conference-2022.md

 **CANCELLATION/REPLACEMENT**

 9)	**Will there be a refund if I wish to cancel my registration after payment?**
-<br>An attendee is deemed successfully registered for the Conference once a confirmation is generated.
-There is strictly no cancellation or refund of fees once the attendee successfully registers for the Conference.
+<br>An attendee is deemed successfully registered for STACK 2022 conference once a confirmation is generated.
+There is strictly no cancellation or refund of fees once the attendee successfully registers for the conference.

 10)	**I am unable to attend the Workshop.
 Can I request for replacement?**
 <br>Please contact us at <secretariat@govtech.sg> with details of the Workshop and replacement candidate.